SAyaka0122/Deep-learning-based-binary-classifier/README.md

+# Our code

-# Code used in paper "Deep learning achieves perfect anomaly detection on 108,308 retinal images including unlearned diseases"
+Our code used in paper "Deep learning achieves perfect anomaly detection on 108,308 retinal images including unlearned diseases"

-分かりやすくてカッコイイ名前をつける（今回は"hoge"という名前をつける）

-"hoge"が何かを簡潔に紹介する

 # Requirement